omahs/zink/docs/tutorial/README.md

 # Tutorial

-This tutorial walks through creating a simple add-two program and compiles it with description how everything works.
+This tutorial walks through creating a simple add-two program and compiles it with a description of how everything works.

 - [Creating `add-two`](/tutorial/create-zink-project)
 - [Compiling `add-two`](/tutorial/compile-zink-project)